This quarter, Queenslanders continued to benefit from a stable, fair and affordable compulsory third-party (CTP) insurance scheme.

 Legally-represented claimants – Average claim duration (months)

-MAIC is continuing to monitor insurers’ claims management practices including claim durations and stages of settlement.
+We continue to monitor insurers’ legislative compliance and claims management practices, including claim durations and stages of settlement.
 Where variations exist between insurers, we are analysing the data and consulting with insurers to understand the reasons behind it.
 The duration of a claim can be influenced by injury severity, circumstances around liability, evidence gathering, and claims management approach.

 Direct claimants – Average claim duration (months)